 Take extra care to reduce your risk of developing blood clots if you have essential thrombocythemia.
 Healthy lifestyle habits can lower your risk of developing conditions that may contribute to blood clotting.
 These conditions include diabetes, high blood pressure and high blood cholesterol.
 Take steps to:

-If your ET increases your tendency to bleed, take extra precautions to keep from injuring yourself.
+If your essential thrombocythemia increases your tendency to bleed, take extra precautions to keep from injuring yourself.
 Follow these suggestions:

 Terms and conditions of use